Rush E. Simonson, Chairman

 Mr. Simonson has been involved in finance and healthcare for over 20 years.
-He served as VP of First National Bank of Palm Beach and was a co-founding general partner (G&S Capital) in two successful convertible hedge funds.
-His partner, Kenneth Griffin, went on to found Citadel, LLC.
 Mr. Simonson became well known in the spinal industry following the founding of a medical distributorship for Medtronic, Inc. that was acquired by Medtronic.
 He is an inventor and holds 3 pioneer patents for posterior lumbar spinal artificial disks and has experience developing biomedical intellectual property.
 He was founding CEO and Director of Cytonics Corporation (“Cytonics”), a proteomics discovery start-up.
-During his tenure at Cytonics, he led a national team of scientists from Stanford University and the University of Pittsburgh, to discover the novel protein complex believed to be responsible for back and joint pain.
+During his tenure at Cytonics, he led a national team of scientists from Stanford University and University of Pittsburgh, to discover the novel protein complex believed to be responsible for back and joint pain.
 Mr. Simonson initiated partnership discussions that recently resulted in a 20% acquisition by Synthes/J&J. He graduated from Florida Atlantic University with a BBA (Entrepreneurial Studies and Finance).
-Has also completed advanced management development program at Harvard’s Kennedy School and is well versed in the fields of protein discovery, stem-cell and regenerative medicine, medical expert, and IT systems.
+Has also completed advanced management development program at Harvard’s Kennedy School and is well versed in the fields of protein discovery, stem cell and regenerative medicine, medical expert, and IT systems.

 With 20 years of executive experience in sales, marketing, management, product development, engineering, business development, market research and consulting, Mr. Simonson holds a Mechanical Engineering degree from Georgia Tech.